natalieagus/50005-2023/_os_notes/week3-4_threads.md

 - It needs access to kernel data structures because the actual detection of events is done by other parts of the kernel.
 - It has to invoke a user mode helper program (time consuming, requires resources to complete).

-This Kernelt thread will _sleep_ until it gets woken up by parts of the Kernel responsible for monitoring the network receive buffers.
+This Kernel thread will _sleep_ until it gets woken up by parts of the Kernel responsible for monitoring the network receive buffers.
 When awake, it invokes a user mode helper program and passes appropriate identity codes in its environment.

 ## Kernel vs User Level Threads